What is Crack?

-- Stay away from broken pipes & pipes with visable blood.
+- Stay away from broken pipes & pipes with visible blood.

-- Use clean choy or copper wire.
+- Use clean chore or copper wire.
 Pipe screens are best if you have them.

 - If using a plastic bottle or pipe, remember to change the foil and use clean ashes.